kaplayjs/kaplay-site/guides/en/1_getting_started/7_audio.md

 ## Loading sounds

-All audsoundio files must be loaded before they can be played.
+All audio files must be loaded before they can be played.
 You can load audio files using the `loadSound()` function.
 Supported `mp3`, `ogg`, `wav`, and formats supported by the browser.